ryanmsartor/XU-Mini-M-MinUI-Single-Card-Setup-Mod/README.md

 ![image](https://github.com/user-attachments/assets/2ac62f52-2aa4-4abf-969a-db445b691a16)

 9. Eject your SD card from your computer, and insert it into the lefthand slot of your XU Mini M, then boot the device. **Congrats, you are now running a single card setup of MinUI!**

+## Updating this mod from a previous version

+Simply replace the SYSTEM squashfs file on your MOSS partition with the newest version.
+No need to go through all the other steps.